 What if the REALTOR® who is suspended is not a principal, partner or corporate officer?

 Suspension of such an individual has no effect on the membership status of other REALTOR® members of the firm.

 How long can a member be suspended for not completing their REALTORS® ethics training?

-Failure to meet the requirement for any two-year cycle will result in suspension of membership for the first two months (January and February) of the year following the end of any three (3) year cycle or until the requirement is met, whichever occurs sooner.
+Failure to meet the requirement for any three-year cycle will result in suspension of membership for the first two months (January and February) of the year following the end of any three (3) year cycle or until the requirement is met, whichever occurs sooner.
 On March 1 of that year, the membership of a member who is still suspended as of that date will be automatically terminated.